Gatwick Airport: North Terminal

 North Terminal was opened in March 1988 by Queen Elizabeth II.
 It has 31 gates with jetbridges including three which can support an Airbus A380.
-Pier 4 has bussing gate 45 and jetbridge gates 46–55.
-Pier 5 has gates 557-574, all with jetbridges.
-Pier 6 has gates 101-113, all with jetbridges.
+Pier 4 has bussing gate 45 (split into multiple different exits) and jetbridge gates 46–55.
+Pier 5 has gates 557–574, all with jetbridges.
+Pier 6 has gates 681-690 these were renumbered from 23 January 2026, all with jetbridges, except for gate 681 (no jetbridge), and former gates 108, 109, 110, are now decommissioned for the construction of the extension to the western end of the pier due to open in 2027.
 Construction began on the North Terminal on land previously earmarked for a second runway in the draft plan of May 1970.
 This was the largest construction project south of London in the 1980s, costing £200 million.
 In 1991 a second aircraft pier was added to the North Terminal.
 On 16 May 2005, the new Pier 6 opened at £110 million, adding 11 pier-served aircraft stands.
 The pier is linked to the North Terminal's main building by the second-largest air passenger bridge in the world, (Note: The largest is the IAF Pedestrian Walkway at Seattle-Tacoma International Airport which opened in 2022.) spanning a taxiway and providing passengers with views of the airport and taxiing aircraft.

-A large extension to the terminal was opened by former Prime Minister John Major in November 2011.
+A large extension to the terminal was opened by former prime minister John Major in November 2011.

+On 14 August 2026, the terminal was temporarily rebranded as the "Jordan North Terminal" to mark the fact that Capital Breakfast, which is co-hosted by Jordan North, was being broadcast live from the venue on that day.